VegInspired Living [vegan, plant-based]

 As a kickoff to the new year, we wanted to explore how we define VegInspired living and how that has evolved.
-The term VegInspired was a Pinterest board of mine as we started adding more plants into our meals, some kale here, a big salad there, more veggies mixed into our pasta, etc. As we made the transition to reduce animal products, I wanted a space to collect recipes, ideas, tips, tricks, and inspiration.
+The term VegInspired was a Pinterest board of mine as we started adding more plants into our meals, some kale here, a big salad there, more veggies mixed into our pasta, etc. As we made the transition to reducing animal products, I wanted a space to collect recipes, ideas, tips, tricks, and inspiration.
 Voila!
 VegInspired was born.
 During this transition, we used vegetables and whole grains as the main part of our meals.
-As we created new recipes and modified existing recipes, we used the whole foods as the inspiration for the meals.
+As we created new recipes and modified existing recipes, we used whole foods as the inspiration for the meals.

 For example, rice bowls with lots of veggies, vegetable burgers with baked potato wedges, and salads topped with loads of veggies, hummus, and/or a scoop of cooked quinoa.
 Whatever you enjoy eating, make vegetables and whole plant foods the focal point.
 Try something new by incorporating a whole food or vegetable in place of your typical animal product!

-Here are some of the creations we’ve been testing and enjoying the VegInspired style. (top left to right: BBQ Jackfruit Nachos, Baked Sweet Potato with Spicy black beans and avocado, Beet Burger atop greens and veggies, Quinoa bowl with veggies and tahini sauce, and some holiday cookies).
+Here are some of the creations we’ve been testing and enjoying in the VegInspired style. (top left to right: BBQ Jackfruit Nachos, Baked Sweet Potato with Spicy black beans and avocado, Beet Burger atop greens and veggies, Quinoa bowl with veggies and tahini sauce, and some holiday cookies).

 A SHIFT in thinking